JEFworks/jean.fan/_posts/2026-07-16-artificial-intelligence-among-university-professors.md

 ### Background

-Many of us professors are currently grappling with AI.
+Many of us professors are currently [grappling with AI use by students in the classroom](https://www.insidehighered.com/news/faculty/learning-assessment/2026/07/08/brown-professor-suspects-most-his-class-used-ai-cheat).
+But an additional source of frustration I didn't expect: AI use by fellow colleagues.
 So I had some fun writing this essay to reflect on my experiences and offer a semi-autobiographical accounting from a biological scientist perspective observing and experiencing academia as a distinct ecological habitat.
 I wonder if AI can tell that AI did not write this essay.

 For more observations of the academic ecosystem, see [University Professors in the Neoliberal Academic Ecosystem](https://jean.fan/2026/01/12/neoliberal-academic-ecosystem.html).